pedro-abundio-wang/deep-learning/docs/blogs/tips.md

 - `data/`: will contain all the data of the project (generally not stored on github), with an explicit train/dev/test split
 - `experiments`: contains the different experiments (will be explained in the following section)
 - `model/`: module defining the model and functions used in train or eval.
-Different for our PyTorch and TensorFlow examples
 - `build_dataset.py`: creates or transforms the dataset, build the split into train/dev/test
 - `train.py`: train the model on the input data, and evaluate each epoch on the dev set
 - `search_hyperparams.py`: run `train.py` multiple times with different hyperparameters